-Now, of course you can’t have a one-word headline, but ideally you should keep it to under 80 characters.
-Similarly to the data from the Fast Company article I linked to above, we found that Facebook posts that contained shorter headlines received more clicks and engagement that those with longer headlines.
+Of course, you can’t have a one-word headline, but ideally, you should keep it to under 80 characters.
+Similarly to the data from the Fast Company article we linked above, we found that Facebook posts with shorter headlines received more clicks and engagement than those with longer headlines.

 On average, updates that contained headlines with fewer than 80 characters tended to get 15.4% more clicks.

-The next time you are considering posting on Facebook, ask yourself… are you following the 7 tips above?
+The next time you consider posting on Facebook, ask yourself… are you following the seven tips above?

-If you do start following the tips above, you’ll notice more traffic from Facebook.
-But don’t just take my word for it — try it out yourself.
+Following the tips above, you’ll notice more traffic from Facebook.
+But don’t just take our word for it — try it out yourself.